 Douglas Cahill serves as Hillman's President and Chief Executive Officer since 2019 and Chairman of Hillman's board of directors since 2014.
 Prior to joining Hillman, Mr. Cahill was a Managing Director of CCMP from July 2014 to July 2019 and was a member of CCMP's Investment Committee and previously was an Executive Adviser of CCMP from March 2013.
 Mr. Cahill served as President and Chief Executive Officer of Oreck, the manufacturer of upright vacuums and cleaning products, from May 2010 until December 2012.
 Prior to joining Oreck, Mr. Cahill served for eight years as President and Chief Executive Officer of Doane Pet Care Company, a private label manufacturer of pet food and former CCMP portfolio company, through to its sale to MARS Inc. in 2006.
-From 2006 to 2009, Mr. Cahill served as president of Mars Petcare U.S. Prior to joining Doane in 1997, Mr. Cahill serves as a Board Member for Junior Achievement of Middle Tennessee and the Visitor Board at Vanderbilt University's Owen Graduate School of Management.
+From 2006 to 2009, Mr. Cahill served in a variety of managerial and executive roles.
+Mr. Cahill serves as a Board Member for Junior Achievement of Middle Tennessee and the Visitor Board at Vanderbilt University's Owen Graduate School of Management.
 In January 2009, Mr. Cahill was appointed as an Adviser to Mars Incorporated.
 Mr. Cahill previously served as a director of Banfield Pet Hospital from 2006 to 2016, Ollie's Bargain Outlet (Nasdaq: OLLI) from 2013 to 2016, Jamieson Laboratories from 2014 to 2017, Founder Sport Group from 2016 to 2019, and Shoes for Crews from 2015 to 2019.
 Mr. Cahill serves as the Chairman of our board of directors due to his financial, investment, and extensive management experience.